If you’re taking a Subject Test in Mathematics, bring an approved calculator on test day. Test centers will not provide one.

 - You won’t be required to clear the memory in your calculator.

-- If you’re using a calculator with a large (characters one inch or more high) or raised display that might be visible to other test-takers, you’ll be seated at the discretion of the test supervisor.
+- If you’re using a calculator with a large (characters one inch or more high) or raised display that might be visible to other test-takers, you’ll be seated at the discretion of the test coordinator.